 Our Perfect Southern England Itinerary: A Road Trip Guide

-Discover the perfect Southern England itinerary and plan the perfect trip in England today.
+Uncover your perfect Southern England itinerary and plan the ideal Southern England road trip today.

 Equally, this southern England road trip can easily be extended to 11 or 12 days.

-This itinerary is best done in spring, summer or early autumn when days are longer and allow for more sunlight.
+This itinerary is best done in spring, summer, or early autumn when days are longer and allow for more daylight hours.
 It is possible to do in the winter but you’ll be pushed for time when trying to get to certain recommenced places for sunset.

 *This ‘southern england itinerary’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.

-Also, make sure to book your tickets for attractions, gardens, and castles in advance.
-Ticket sales are controlled to limit visitor numbers so make sure you do so in advance.
+Top Tip: Make sure to book your tickets for attractions, gardens, and castles in advance.
+Ticket sales are controlled to limit visitor numbers, especially in the summer months so make sure you do so in advance.

 Car Rental